anna-vasylenko/anna-vasylenko/README.md

 ### About me ✨

-I'm Anna Vasylenko a passionate Full-Stack Developer with a background in pharmacy management.
-I work with the precision of a pharmacist.
-The phrase "accurately like in a pharmacy" perfectly describes the quality of my work.
+I'm a passionate Frontend Developer with a background in pharmacy management.
+I work with the precision of a pharmacist, so the phrase "accurately like in a pharmacy" perfectly describes the quality of my work.

 🌱 I’m currently learning Node.js.